 Most flappers attach to small "L" shaped pegs or posts that are molded onto each side of the flush valve.
 Some attach by sliding down and around the flush valve overflow tube.
 The hard plastic type flappers also attach to small posts, but the posts molded on the flush valve may or may not be "L" shaped.
 These hard plastic type flappers normally snap straight onto the posts.

-Replacing a toilet flapper is a very simple project that should only take a few minuites to complete.
+Replacing a toilet flapper is a very simple project that should only take a few minutes to complete.

 How To Replace A Toilet Flapper